 - Label your media as having potentially sensitive content.

-- Permanently adjust your account setting to Mark media I Tweet as containing material that may be sensitive so that your future posts have a warning message users must click through before viewing your media.
+- Permanently adjust your account setting to Mark media you Tweet as containing material that may be sensitive so that your future posts have a warning message users must click through before viewing your media.

 Twitter may also use automated techniques to detect and label potentially sensitive media.